Seven tips to help you save money on your car insurance

 7) Shop around for a quote

 Once you’re with a car insurance provider, it’s very tempting simply to renew with them each year.
 But are you really getting the best deal?
 To make sure, shop around every year to check you can’t get the same cover elsewhere for less.
+Sites like MyChoice can help you determine what car insurance best suits your budget.
 Just a few minutes of searching can repay you with a nice little saving.